chalmersplasmatheory/FIKA/README.md

           from numpy import pi
           theta = pi/2

+    - `print_every_par_spectrum`

+       Specifies how often the information about the calculation progress will be written into a standard output.
+The number specifies the number of particles processed after which the output will be printed.
+Example:

+          print_every_par_spectrum  = 200

+    -  `sum_spectra`

+        If `True`, the energy spectra and temporal profiles of individual particles will be summed to obtain a compact information about the whole particle beam.
+The summation process starts after radiation from all the particles is calculated.
+If `False`, the calculation is finished right after the individual spectra are calculated.

+        Following additional parameters need to be specified in the output file

+       - `E_slice_eV`

+        A bin energy size in the units of eV of the final output energy spectrum histogram.
+Example:

+            E_slice_eV = 2

+       - `t_slice_s`

+         A bin time size in the units of second of the final output of the radiation temporal profile.
+Example:

+            t_slice_s = 5e-18

+       -  `print_every_spectrum_sum`

+         Specifies how often the information about the summation progress will be written into a standard output.
+The number specifies the number of    particles that are already summed.
+Example:

+            print_every_spectrum_sum  = 200

 4. Run the simulation using the following command:

     ```bash
     python run.py
     ```

+## Output

+The output in the form of HDF file `individual_spectra.h5`, saved in the folder specified by the user.
+The HDF5 file contains groups represented as natural ascending numbers (in the string format), i. e., `'1'` , `'2'` , `'3'`, ... representing the individual particles IDs corresponding to the original `input_file`.
+Each group contains following datasets:
+       - `freq` : Energies of radiated photons in eV.
+       - `spectrum_freq` : Corresponding spectral intensity for each photon energy \(\frac{d^2 I}{d E d\Omega}\), expressed in the units of J/eV/sr.
+       - `t` : Range of the observer time in s.
+       - `spectrum_t` : Spectral intensity \(\frac{d^2 I}{d t d\Omega}\) corresponding to the observer time in the units of J/s/sr.

+In case `sum_spectra=True` ia specified by the user, another HDF5 file `final_spectrum.h5` is created, cointaining following groups:
+       - `freq` : Energies of radiated photons in eV.
+       - `spectrum_freq` : Corresponding spectral intensity for each photon energy \(\frac{d^2 I}{d E d\Omega}\) summed for all the particles, expressed in the units of J/eV/sr.
+       - `t` : Range of the observer time in s.
+       - `spectrum_t` : Spectral intensity \(\frac{d^2 I}{d t d\Omega}\) summed for all the particles, corresponding to the observer time in the units of J/s/sr.

 <!--
 ## Authors
 FIKA is authored by Dominika Maslarova and the members of the